abourdon/gravitee-toolbox/apim/README.md

-# Set of useful script when using the Gravitee.io APIM solution
+# Set of useful scripts when using the Gravitee.io APIM solution

 This directory is organized as follows: